sysprog21/ca2025-mycpu/tests/README.md

 # RISCOF Compliance Testing for MyCPU

-This directory contains RISC-V compliance test infrastructure using the RISCOF (RISC-V Compliance Framework) for all MyCPU projects.
+This directory contains the RISC-V compliance test infrastructure using RISCOF (RISC-V Compliance Framework).
+The framework provides automated verification of all MyCPU processor implementations against official RISC-V architectural tests.

 ## Overview

-RISCOF automates verification of RISC-V implementations against the official RISC-V architectural tests.
-This ensures MyCPU implementations correctly execute the RV32I instruction set according to the RISC-V specification.
+RISCOF automates the verification process by comparing processor execution against the official RISC-V architectural test suite.
+This validation ensures MyCPU implementations correctly execute the RV32I instruction set according to the RISC-V specification.
+The framework uses rv32emu as the golden reference model for signature comparison.

 ## Directory Structure